karllhughes/personal-blog-5/_posts/2023-11-14-open-source-companies.md

 The downside to this model is that it's really hard to build predictable, sustainable income from it.
 Some people will heavily use and benefit from updates while [never paying the creators](https://www.ashedryden.com/blog/the-ethics-of-unpaid-labor-and-the-oss-community), and this frustrates those who do support the project.
 If you've ever asked your boss if you can start paying for some of the free, open source software you use at work, you know how tough this can be to sell.

+"I think this model works best for smaller-scope projects which are not designed to grow over time," Victor Coisne told me.

 ### 2. Hosted Version of the Product
-Some open source projects allow you to run their software on your own servers for free, but they'll charge you for a hosted version.
+While donations probably won't take your open source company far,  open source projects allow you to run their software on your own servers for free, but they'll charge you for a hosted version.
 For example, you can deploy [n8n.io](https://n8n.io/) to an AWS or DigitalOcean machine and keep it running on your own, or you can [sign up for their hosted version](https://www.n8n.cloud/) and avoid the hassle of maintaining servers.

 While this tactic won't work for every open source project, it's a very popular option.
 It offers a clear delineation between the paid and free versions of the product, and can be bundled with other features like support and training.
 The downside is that your margins are never going to be very high.
 If you charge too much, users will be able to justify the cost of maintaining their own servers.